 Note that by clicking and dragging the grid itself, you will move the origin of the coordinates on the X and Y axes.

 Brick layers are used to create the actual LEGO® layout.
 Having several layers can make complex layouts easier to edit and organize.
 In the above screenshot, three separate brick layers were used.
-One for the table 13, one for roads and buildings, and one for the track itself.
+One for the tables 13, one for roads and buildings, and one for the tracks.
 This feature is also useful if you have layouts which combine several types of track.
 For example, you can use one layer for 9V, one for 12V and one for the monorail.
 The contents of each layer can be moved independently from other layers.

-Area layers are useful to mark or reserve sections in or around your layout which are not necessarily needed for Lego, or a part of your fixed layout 12.
+Area layers are useful to mark or reserve sections in or around your layout which are not necessarily reserved for LEGO® bricks, or a part of your fixed layout 12.
 In the above screenshot the area is marked to indicate the location of the 9V controller.
 These sections are marked using the paint tool which is only active when you select an Area Layer.
 To add a new Area Layer, press the button 5.
 You can change the painting color by simply clicking on the paint tool button 15, or you can select the color you need from the edit > paint tool > choose color... menu.
 Double clicking on the Area Layer tab will provide you with transparency settings and the size of the brush stroke in studs.

 The whole area can be moved by holding down the CTRL Button (by default), and dragging it to new location using the mouse.
 Note that the entire contents of the area layer will be moved.
 Unfortunately there's no way for now to copy/paste or move only a part of the area.